 If we put a lot of effort into a covering letter, will the recruiter even read it?
 Many don’t, so what is the point?

 I always add a cover letter to my CV because I think it can help with landing an interview.

 A few years ago, I applied for an internal role that would move me out of my PA role into a marketing and communications position.
 I wasn’t qualified at the time and applied thinking I didn’t have anything to lose, and it might show my current manager that I wanted more creative tasks.
 I spent an age updating my CV to reflect all of the communication and marketing experience (which wasn’t a huge amount).
 Still, I spent even longer writing a covering letter that expressed my passion for the company, the role, and why I felt I would be able to do the job.

 I did secure a first and a second interview before the job was offered to another candidate.
 I know the covering letter made a big difference from the feedback I received, and I certainly wouldn’t have got a second interview if I hadn’t put the effort in.

 Here are a few other reasons why covering letters are still relevant.

 A recruiter might not read the covering letter, but then again, they might, and it could make a big difference, so why take the risk of missing out?

-You can write with your voice, style and personality which is hard to convey on a resume.
-You don’t have to stick to a chronological list of your skills so you can emphasise the achievements you have made over your career and which aspects fit in well with this job opportunity.
+You can write with your voice, style and personality, which is hard to convey on a resume.
+You don’t have to stick to a chronological list of your skills to emphasise the achievements you have made over your career and which aspects fit in well with this job opportunity.